alirza-ghrbni/alirza-ghrbni/README.md

 - 👋 Hi, I’m Alireza Ghorbani
-- 👀 I’m interested in being a front-end developer
+- 👀 I’m interested in being a ai developer
-- 🌱 I’m currently learning HTML-CSS-JAVASCRIPT
+- 🌱 I’m currently learning PYTHON
 - 📫 You can use my email to contact me >> alirza.ghrbni@gmail.com

 <!---